 Depending on your circumstances, debt consolidation may be worthwhile.
 You may want to consider it if you’re ready to create a budget to get your spending under control and avoid future debt.
 Just make sure that you fully understand the pros and cons of your options.

 Looking for more money management tips?
-Check out our WalletWorks page for more resources, videos, and financial tips.
+Check out our Resource Center for more financial tips, budgeting tools, and plenty of ways to keep your financial goals on track.